Gon-Namprasertkul/Grade-calculator/README.md

-# This is not an actual OS

-It's just an stupid project made by a stupid person

-Requirement:

-1.python 3+

-2.zsh terminal shell
+# Grade Calculator

+This calculator will help you find your grade

 How to use:

-1.type python and space in your command line or terminal
+1.Open .bat file with command line or terminal

+2.Enter your score

+requirement:

-2.drag stupidOS.py into command line or terminal
+1.Command line or terminal

-the passcode is 3958

-(This is my fist project so don't bully me)
+2.Brain